deepfence/ThreatStryker-docs/docs/docs/integrations/slack.md

 ![Incoming Webhooks](../img/deepfence_webhooks.jpg)

-Click on "Add to Slack", where you will be asked to choose a channel"
+Click on "Add to Slack", where you will be asked to choose a channel

 ![Post to Channel](../img/deepfence_integrationspost.jpg)